Presented at Building America Experts Meeting – Interior Insulation Retrofit of Mass Masonry Wall Assemblies

-The objective of this session is to explore numerous methods of retrofitting foam insulation on the interior of mass masonry walls.
+The objective of this program is to explore numerous methods of retrofitting foam insulation on the interior of mass masonry walls.
 When this is appropriate is the subject of another discussion.
 Materials options, delivery systems, and strategies for energy performance, reversibility, durability, vapor control, and water management will be demonstrated in various applications.

 General Topic – “internal insulation of mass masonry”